SunseekerSolarCarProject/Python-Telem/README.md

-***Telemetry Application***
+**Telemetry Application**
-This is the newer telemetry that I have rebuilt up in python and any one can read for newcommers into coding.
+/nThis is the newer telemetry that I have rebuilt up in python and any one can read for newcommers into coding.

 **Windows**
 The files for the executable for windows is within the output folder where you can download the application that is needed to just execute.